 The last year’s Perrelet Big Central Moonphase is now reintroduced in titanium as (ref.
 A5000/2) model.
 Resurrected only six years ago, when the brand was sold to Miguel Rodriguez of the Festina Group, Perrelet is doing its best to reestablish itself as a haute horlogerie brand.

-The self-winding Perrelet Louis-Frederic Split-Seconds Chronograph is offered in two cases (one in pure white gold (ref.
+The self-winding Perrelet Louis-Frederic Split-Seconds Chronograph comes in two cases (one in pure white gold (ref.
 A1827/2) for the members of inconspicuous consumption club, and the other in a white gold / yellow gold mix (ref.
 A1827/1) for those more interested to show-off a little) and is powered by a beautifully decorated in-house Perrelet P-241 skeletonized caliber.